Caning in Singapore: Judicial, School & Parental Corporal Punishment

 The Ministry of Education (MOE) gives schools the full legal authority to exercise responsibility for the discipline of their students and they are given a set of guidelines (see below) by MOE when it comes to caning.

+As of June 2019, these are the guidelines and rules in schools.
 Generally, MOE identifies a list of minor and major offences, and gives guidelines on the methods to dealing with these offences, including repeated offences.

 Firmness and fairness is emphasised in these guidelines, taking into consideration the best approach for the students’ well-being and learning.